frequently asked questions

 A: Yes, if items are lost or damaged in the post they are insured.
 If any item arrives damaged or defective, please contact us in accordance with the Damaged Goods Policy.
 You should inspect the Goods when you receive them for damage or defects.
 In the event that your order is incorrectly shipped or found to be damaged or defective, please contact us within 2 working days of receipt of Goods.
 The Goods should be promptly returned to us including the original invoice and packaging.
 We will then offer you a full refund or replacement including postage.
 We will not accept any responsibility for loss or damage to Goods returned in this way until they are received at our address (Returns Dept. Minster Lodge, 2-3 Church Lane, Lincoln, LN2 1QJ, UK).
 We strongly recommend that returns are sent by 'insured registered delivery' and the original proof of posting is kept.

 Q: What if I change my mind about a purchase?

 A: We do hope you will be delighted with your purchases.
-If for any reason you are not pleased with your purchase, please return the Goods, unused and in their original packaging together with the return form supplied with the delivery, within 15 working days from receipt of the Goods to Returns Dept. So Organic (UK) Limited, Minster Lodge, 2-3 Church Lane, Lincoln, LN2 1QJ, UK for a refund or an exchange.
-Please note that, for reasons of hygiene, we are unable to offer refunds or exchanges on any opened or used product.
+If for any reason you are not pleased with your purchase, please return the Goods, unused and in their original packaging together with the return form supplied with the delivery, within 14 working days from receipt of the Goods to Returns Dept. So Organic (UK) Limited, Minster Lodge, 2-3 Church Lane, Lincoln, LN2 1QJ, UK for a refund.
+Please note that, for reasons of hygiene, we are unable to offer refunds on any opened or used product.
 Additionally, we cannot offer any refunds for customised or bespoke Goods which are not damaged or defective.
 Please note that we are not responsible for return postage other than for incorrectly supplied, defective or damaged Goods.
 For more information please see the Cancellation, Returns and Exchanges section of our Terms & Conditions.